GPU Utilization Reporting

 Prometheus Recording Rules

-Prometheus recording rules allow you to precompute frequently needed or computationally expensive expressions and save their results as new time series.
+Prometheus recording rules precompute frequently needed or computationally expensive expressions and save their results as new time series.
 This is essential for GPU job metrics because:

 • Performance: Complex aggregations across many GPUs and jobs can be slow to compute on-the-fly